krisrjensen/csc730/README.md

 Kris Jensen
 The fourth assignment of this course is meant to introduce semi-supervised classification methods.
-Semi-supervised learning is a type of machine learn- ing that uses a small amount of labeled data and a large amount of unlabeled data to train models.
+Semi-supervised learning is a type of machine learning that uses a small amount of labeled data and a large amount of unlabeled data to train models.
 This is in contrast to supervised learning, which only uses labeled data, and unsupervised learning, which only uses unlabeled data.
-Semi-supervised learning is par- ticularly useful when labeled data is scarce, as is often the case in practice [1].
+Semi-supervised learning is particularly useful when labeled data is scarce, as is often the case in practice [1].
 The assignment is divided into three parts.
 The first part of the assignment is to select a supervised